morningsidemeeting/morningsidemeeting.github.io/README.md

 </Helmet>
 ```

-The Google API key and client id are both included in the file itself.
+The Google API key and client id are imported from `/src/shared/googleConfig.js`.

 It also exports an async function, `loadAndInitGapi` that loads and initializes the Google API client, and returns the client so it can be used to make calls.
 For example, the Files component (at `/src/components/files/index.js`) calls uses `loadAndInitGapi` to load a list of files like this: